-Michele Romanow net worth – CBC Dragons Den Entrepreneur
+Michele Romanow net worth of over £112 million (USD $150 million; CAD $187 million) – CBC Dragons Den Entrepreneur

 - Michele Romanow networth

 - From tea rooms to caviar business

 - You can’t be married to one idea

 - So how did Michele Romanow make her money and create her current net worth

 - Tech entrepreneur Michele Romanow co-founds mobile couponing app

 - Michele Romanow and Dragons Den Canada – Agrees $1 million investment in den

 - Michele Romanow net worth grows through fintech

 - Quotes from Michele Romanow